YOU ARE AT:Network InfrastructureIndustry response builds around potential SpaceX IPO in 2026

 Launch plans for next-gen D2D in 2027

-Amid speculation, SpaceX is planning to bring to market its second-generation cellular Starlink system in 2027.
-In a recent FCC filing, the company has proposed a new generation of direct-to-device (D2D) service for next year.
+Amid all the talk, SpaceX is planning to bring to market a second-generation cellular Starlink system in 2027.
+In a recent FCC filing, the company has proposed a new generation of direct-to-device (D2D) service for the next year.
 Referring to the recent spectrum Starlink purchased from EchoStar for $17 billion, SpaceX executives wrote, “SpaceX has also invested in spectrum that will enable it to launch a greatly enhanced second generation direct-to-device system in 2027.”

 Starlink’s current direct-to-device connectivity is available via T-Mobile.
-The next-generation service is expected to provide a sharper edge against competitors like Verizon, AT&T — and AST SpaceMobile which also announced the upcoming launch of its BlueBird 7 satellite in late February.
+The next-generation service is expected to provide a sharper edge against competitors like Verizon, AT&T — and AST SpaceMobile which also announced the upcoming launch of its BlueBird 7 satellite scheduled for February.

 ABOUT AUTHOR